d-e-e-p-mandal/MY-NOTE/006 WEB DEVELOPMENT/025 NEXT JS/008_layout.md

 }
 ```

-Note : Dont use head or body tag : (Error will be generate)
+Note :Root layout only use head and body otherwise Dont use head or body tag : (Error will be generate)

+Note : Do using Group() to devide different differnt part